6 tips for successfully organizing your outdoor event , Covid proof!

-Enjoy the two large terraces next to the spacious event halls at BluePoint Antwerpen or how about taking your event to the next level on the spectacular rooftop terrace with elegant stretch tent!
+Enjoy the two large terraces next to the spacious event halls at BluePoint Antwerpen or how about taking your event to the next level on the spectacular rooftop terrace with an elegant stretch tent?
 Perfect for an outdoor reception or barbecue!

 BluePoint Liège also offers beautiful areas for many types of outdoor events.
-On sunny days, the patio is the perfect spot for a BBQ of just a drink.
-It is also possible to organize a teambuilding.
+On sunny days, the patio is the perfect spot for a BBQ or just a drink.
+It is also possible to organize teambuilding.

 BluePoint respects the social distancing guidelines, our catering concepts have been adjusted and we have invested in reliable tools to ensure safe events.
 Discover our safety protocols here.
-BluePoint Brussels has even been rewarded with the Brussels Health & Safety label which is issued by the Brussels-Capital Region and visit.brussels.
-This label has the simple aim of providing national and international visitors with reassurance around the quality and safety of Brussels’ tourist infrastructure.
+BluePoint Brussels has even been rewarded with the Brussels Health & Safety label which is issued by the Brussels-Capital Region and visit.Brussels.
+This label has the simple aim of reassuring national and international visitors about the quality and safety of Brussels’ tourist infrastructure.

-BluePoint is already ready for you for all the outdoor events, that are on your wish list for 2021: kick-offs, teambuildings, staff parties, summer BBQs and much more.
+BluePoint is already ready for you for all the outdoor events, that are on your wish list for 2021: kick-offs, team building, staff parties, summer BBQs and much more.